 So here we are, a cultural crisis, a church crisis, a family crisis.
 Marriage equality gains support, churches empty, and churchgoers wonder where it will all end.

-There is much truth to find, and personal experience to move our hearts, but the non-affirming church seems to ignore that.
+There is much truth to find, and personal experience to move our hearts, but the traditional church seems to ignore that.
 So, where does the non-affirming church go for guidance?
 Where do Christians get their byword?

 Jesus!
 Oh wait… no, Jesus didn’t say anything about LGBTQ people.
 (Actually he did… and it was positive… He basically said, don’t worry about eunuchs – which is some kind of sexual minority that society rejected – and whoever is mature enough to hear this, go ahead and hear it… Yeah, so won’t use Jesus.)